Home

 Description: Original ink and wash drawing, heightened with white (10 x 7 inches), not captioned but signed "SIDNEY PAGET | 1904" in block letters by the artist in the lower right corner.

 Notes: Description based only on published reports.
-One of three known Paget portraits of Holmes that were not published with a Holmes story.
-The drawing appears as the frontispiece to all three volumes of The New Annotated Sherlock Holmes edited by Leslie Klinger, and that may be the first reproduction outside of a dealer or auction catalog.
+One of three known Holmes portraits by Paget that were not published with a Holmes story.
+The drawing appears as the frontispiece to all three volumes of The New Annotated Sherlock Holmes, and that might be the first reproduction outside of a dealer or auction catalog.
 Photo courtesy of the owner.
-(Last updated: 7/4/10)
+(Last updated: 5/12/17)

-Sidney Paget portrait of Sherlock Holmes - C
+Original Sidney Paget Drawing: Portrait of Holmes (C)

 Owner: City of Portsmouth, England